History of the Dickens Fellowship

 The Fellowship was founded in London in 1902.

-knowledge and appreciation of his works.
+appreciation of his works.
 This was to reflect the change in emphasis of the Fellowship's activities.
+The

-is to enhance the promotion, readership, and education of Dickens with activities and events .
+newest enhance the promotion, readership, education of Dickens with activities and events .

 and Fellowship.
 Upon her return to Massachusetts area she realized that the closest Fellowship was in Greater

 Boston.
 Soon after a call was sent out for Dickens Fans.The North of Boston Branch was soon born and is now a Chartered